JiaoyiZhang/CARMI/README.md

 # A simple implementation of CARMI

-This is a simple implementation of our paper: **CARMI: A Cache-Aware Learned Index with a Cost-based Construction Algorithm**.
+This is a simple implementation of our paper: [**CARMI: A Cache-Aware Learned Index with a Cost-based Construction Algorithm**](https://github.com/bingmann/stx-btree)**CARMI: A Cache-Aware Learned Index with a Cost-based Construction Algorithm**.

 ## Reproducing the experiment